use-ink/ink-docs/docs/basics/storing-values.md

 ### Struct

-You can combine all the above mentioned types even in a custom `struct` you can than store in the contracts storage.
+You can even combine all the above mentioned types in a custom `struct` which you can then store in the contract's storage.

 ```rust
 mod MyContract {